In this chapter, you will learn to

 The healthcare industry is highly regulated.
 In the United States, it is regulated at the local, state, and federal levels by rules that are often specific to healthcare.
 For instance, you are familiar with the Health Insurance Portability and Accountability Act (HIPAA) and its amendments—the Privacy Rule, the Security Rule, the Health Information Technology for Economic and Clinical Health (HITECH) Act, and the recent Omnibus HIPAA Final Rule.
 There are also numerous individual state medical privacy laws.
 However, healthcare also must comply with regulations that apply across other industries such as the Gramm-Leach-Bliley Act (GLBA) and the Red Flags Rule governed by the Federal Trade Commission (FTC) standards.

 Internationally, much of the regulation of healthcare is found in privacy and security directives that extend across all industries.
 Some have specific mentions and guidance for healthcare.
 In general, the international view of safeguarding an individual's identifying information is a human right.
 So, every industry is held to a high but universal standard.
 Examples of these are the European Union's Data Protection Directive (DPD) Canada's Personal Information Protection and Electronic Documents Act (PIPEDA), and Australia's Privacy Amendment (Private Sector) Act of 2000.
-In the following sections, we discuss some of the most important areas where legal issues pertain to the work ...
+In the following sections, we discuss some of the most important areas where legal issues pertain ...